Where Is The Voice Filmed? Season 19 Filming Location

-‘The Voice’ is an American singing competition reality show which premiered on April 26, 2011.
-The show aims to find unsigned musical talent and give them a platform to take their talent to the next level.
-The winner of the show receives a hundred thousand dollars and a record deal with the Universal Music Group.
-The show gets some of the most popular musicians as coaches, who critique and guide their teams of musicians through the various stages of the show.
+‘The Voice’ is an American singing competition reality show that aims to find unique musical talents and give them a platform to take their talent to the next level.
+The winner of the show receives a $100,000 cash prize and a record deal with the Universal Music Group.
+The show features some of the most popular musicians as coaches, who critique and guide their teams of musicians through the various stages of the show.
 The winner is determined by the viewers who vote via telephone, internet, SMS messages, and through purchases made of audio-recorded performances on iTunes.
+Here are the filming locations!

 The Voice Filming Location

 The show is usually filmed with a live audience, a host, and four coaches who work closely with the participants.
-However, the Covid-19 pandemic has compelled the production team to change a lot of things about the show.
+However, the Covid-19 pandemic has compelled the production team to change many things about the show.
+Check out the specific filming details!

 Universal Studios Hollywood, California

-The coaches for Season 19 are Blake Shelton, Kelly Clarkson, John Legend, and Gwen Stefani, with Carson Daly hosting this season.
-This is the nineteenth season for Blake Shelton as a coach on ‘The voice.’
+Blake Shelton, Kelly Clarkson, John Legend, and Gwen Stefani have assumed the seats of the coach for season 19, with Carson Daly as the host.
 While the other three coaches have changed, with various people coming onboard for varying lengths of time, some of the most notable names are Miley Cyrus, Christina Aguilera, Jennifer Hudson, Nick Jonas, Alicia Keys, Shakira, Usher, and Pharrell Williams.
-The winners of Season 18, 17, and 16 have been Todd Tilghman, Jake Hoot, and Maelyn Jarmon, respectively.